AlbertGarrell/IRWA-2024-u198736-u198740-u199896/README.md

 # IRWA Project 2024 - Part 1

-In the first part of our project, we focused on understanding and processing the dataset of tweets related to the 2021 Farmers Protests.
+In the first part of our project, we focused on understanding and processing the dataset of tweets related to the 2021 Farmers Protests (farmers_protest_tweets.json).
 This involved pre-processing the data, including extracting key information such as the tweet text, date, hashtags, likes, retweets, and URLs.
-Additionally, we applied several text cleaning techniques to the tweet content:
+Additionally, we applied several text cleaning techniques to the tweet content and hashtags.
+### Tweet Content Handling
 - Removed URLs
 - Converted text to lowercase
 - Removed punctuation and special characters